Nine Best Route 66 Stops in California

 Aztec Hotel

-While there is not much going on in the hotel itself, it is still fun to see this unique roadside stop from the Mother Road's history.
+While there is not much going on in the hotel itself, it is still fun to see this unique roadside stop from the Mother Road’s history.
+It is supposed to open again in the future as well.

 As one of my favorite bridges in all of California, the fact that this sits on historic Route 66 was a fun tidbit for me to learn.
 This bridge is picturesque as it spans the Arroyo Seco below.